 Why Choose Avon Park?

-Avon Park is one of three wonderful holiday parks offered by a careful operator with years of expertise in park management.
+This is one of three wonderful holiday parks offered by a careful operator with years of expertise in park management.
 It is a safe, secure and well-loved resort, offering private water taxis out towards various sites of interest in the local area.
 Beyond this, the park offers incredible entertainment and everyday amenities.
 There are very few reasons why holidaymakers should wish to look elsewhere for bar, restaurant and everyday conveniences.

-Above all, Avon Park benefits from a keen location.
+Above all, the development benefits from a keen location.
 Its position offers a brilliant foothold in Shakespeare country, and is just close enough to some of the most popular towns and cities of the midlands.
 Beyond this, there are scores of country walks and nature trails nearby.
 The park welcomes pets, meaning that dog walks may well be on the agenda for many people choosing a holiday home here.

 Avon Park is a very popular holiday foothold for those invested in Shakespeare as well as local heritage, food and drink.
 Site owners are ready and on hand to help with more information on local treats and sites of interest.
 However, the park also encourages independent holidaying.
 Therefore, homeowners should find it easy enough to explore the wider reaches and history of the region on their own.
 Property availability will fluctuate across the seasons, and early viewings are recommended.